realJustinLee/LiMe/README.md

 MySQL

 ## TODO
-- Enable user to reset password via a server-sent Email
-- Redirect LiMe to the new domain name
-- Gradle the project
+- [ ] Gradle the project
+- [ ] Use HTML to render the email content
-- Use hibernate or Mybatis as a persistence framework
+- [ ] Use hibernate or Mybatis as a persistence framework
-- The process bar for the file transmission
+- [ ] The process bar for the file transmission
-- Open group chat for all users
+- [ ] Open group chat for all users
-- A fancy website for LiMe
+- [ ] A fancy website for LiMe
+- [x] Enable user to reset password via a server-sent Email
+- [x] Redirect LiMe to the new domain name
+- [x] Email is should be a unique key (LiMeSeedRecoverPassword)
+- [x] The file transmission function
+- [x] Use database to validate and manage the user
+- [x] Blur Agreement Frame
+- [x] HTML parsing and rendering
+- [x] Version number increase